google/ml-compiler-opt/docs/contributing.md

 pylint --rcfile .pylintrc --recursive yes .
 ```

 Pull requests will automatically be linted through Github Actions.
+You can find
+the exact invocation used in the CI in `.github/workflows/main.yml`.
 We require
 the lint job to pass before merging a PR.

 ## Typing